pragma-/Plang/README.md

 This version of `add` returns `Any` and its return type will be dynamically inferred at run-time from the value being returned.

-For an example of return type-inference, consider the `filter` built-in function:
+Let's delve a bit into return type-inference by considering the `filter` built-in function:

     > print(type(filter))
      Builtin (Function (Any) -> Boolean, Array) -> Array

-It returns an `Array` and takes one parameter: a function that takes one `Any` and returns a `Boolean`.
-With type-inference, it can be used with a simple anonymous function:
+It has two parameters and returns an `Array`.
+The first parameter is a `Function` that takes one `Any` argument and returns a `Boolean` value.
+The second parameter is an `Array`.

+With dynamic type-inference, a simple anonymous function can be passed as the first
+argument:

     > filter(fn(a) a<4, [1,2,3,4,5])
      [1,2,3]

-If we attempt to pass a function dynamically inferred to return a `Number`, for example, Plang will throw a run-time error:
+But if we pass a function dynamically inferred to return a `Number`, for example, Plang will throw a run-time error:

     > filter(fn(a) 4, [1, 2, 3, 4, 5])
      Error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Number

-Let's return back to the `add` function's return type.
+Let's return back to the `add` function.
 If you want compile-time type-checking, you can place its type-specifier before the function identifier:

     > fn Number add(Number a, Number b) a + b; print(type(add))
      Function (Number, Number) -> Number

-Now Plang will throw a compile-time error if `add` tries to return a `String`:
+Now Plang will throw a compile-time error if `add` tries to return a value that is not a `Number`:

     > fn Number add(Number a, Number b) "42"; add(3, 4)
      Error: cannot return String from function declared to return Number